Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 The setting up of global supply chains and the strategy of Pacific Asian countries around the export-oriented paradigm have been powerful forces shaping contemporary freight distribution.
 Indirectly, this has forced players in the freight transport industry to examine supply chains as a whole and to identify legs where capacity and reliability were an issue.
 Once maritime shipping networks and port terminal activities became better integrated, mainly through the symbiotic relationship between maritime shipping and port operations, inland transportation became a visible issue to be addressed with the inland terminal, a fundamental component of this strategy.
 This initially took place in advanced economies, such as in North America and Europe.
 The focus has also shifted to considering inland terminals for the early stages of global supply chains (outbound logistics), namely in countries having a marked export-oriented function.

 Inland terminals have evolved from simple intermodal locations to their incorporation within logistic zones.
 Rail terminals, in particular, have historically been locations from which specific market coverage was achieved.
-Containerization has impacted this coverage through the selection of terminals that serviced a wider market area.
+Containerization has impacted this coverage by selecting terminals that serviced a wider market area.
 This spatial change also came with a functional change as intermodal terminals began to experience a specialization of roles based on their geographical location and their function within supply chains.

 3. Functions within Transport Chains